Sr-Han/kernel_xiaomi_mojito/README.md

 ## To Remember

 The developers of each kernel are not involved in the modifications presented here.
-So if you're using the kernels below, remember: Only talk to someone from the Mr-Han team.<br>KernelSU is not recommended by the NetErnels developer: cyberknight777.
+So if you're using the kernels below, remember: Only talk to someone from the Sr-Han team.<br>KernelSU is not recommended by the NetErnels developer: cyberknight777.

 ## Original Directories